Publisher: Youth LEAD

 This document informs the development of Global Fund concept notes, national Fast-Track plans and other work to accelerate the response to HIV.
 It provides practical guidance to national policy-makers, HIV programme implementers, communities, civil society organizations, the United Nations and donors as they design, oversee, fund, monitor and implement efforts to Fast-Track HIV programmes.

-This entry was posted in Blog and tagged gender, Speakers Bureau on by admin.
+This entry was posted in Blog and tagged gender, Speakers Bureau on .

 This community guide is a basic overview of the Global Fund’s Gender Equality Strategy.

-This entry was posted in and tagged gender, grant making on by admin.
+This entry was posted in and tagged gender, grant making on .

 GFAN was invited as a Guest of the Chair to the 33rd Global Fund Board Meeting in Geneva and to observe and participate in the meetings of the Developed Country NGO Delegation.
 This document provides an overview of the Board Meeting process, key documents and important issues and potential advocacy opportunities for civil society.